FerrahWolfeh/imageboard-downloader-rs/README.md

 Installation
 ============

-Currently you can install the latest version using `cargo`
+Currently, you can install the latest version using `cargo`

 ```bash
 cargo install imageboard_downloader